-Example: Pc has a continual pain in the right leg.
-A perfectly ordinary clay table and clay container as above are used but the table is narrower and longer than a training clay table.
-The auditor seats the po on one side of the table and the auditor sits on the other side.
+table and clay container as above are used but the table is narrower and longer than a training clay table.
+The auditor seats the pc on one side of the table and the suditor sits on the other side.
 There is no meter between them.
 The auditor report is kept on a side table or the auditing table nearby not on the clay table.
 The container is handy to the pc and contains several colours of clay.
 The pc under the auditor's direction but with no coaching as to how then makes the leg of any colour the pc chooses and a label "my right leg" and puts it on the clay leg.
 This done, the auditor asks the pc to say what should go near the leg.
 The pc then makes it crudely and rapidly in clay (again of any colour the pc chooses) and makes a label for it and puts it on the new object.
-The auditor wants to know what else should be near the leg.
+The auditor wents to know what else should be near the leg.
 The pc says what and makes it in clay and labels it.
 Usually the pc chooses colours which are significant to him or her but which in fact need have no significance to the auditor.

-Under the auditor's brief questioning or voluntarily the pc tells the auditor all about each and every object he or she makes as it is made and labelled.
+Under the auditor's brief questioning or voluntarily the po tells the auditor all about each and every object he or she makes as it is made and labelled.